Practice Makes Progress

 Prevent unwanted behavior from repeating using management tools such as gates, exercise, leashes, and adjusting daily routine as needed.
 Reduce fear, anxiety, and stress caused by the city through pattern games and enrichment.

 Improve the dog's ability to respond in increasingly difficult or distracting situations.
 Incorporate new skills into daily routine in return for life rewards, IE Stay earns the opportunity to go through the door.

-Use appropriate skills when the dog may perform unwanted behaviors to create a more acceptable routine.
-Establish a lifestyle of leadership, rewarding the dog for listening with everyday privileges such as dinner, walking out of the door, or a ball toss.
+Use appropriate skills when the dog may perform unwanted behaviors to create a more acceptable pattern response.
+Establish a lifestyle of reliability, rewarding the dog for listening with everyday privileges such as dinner, walking out of the door, or a ball toss.

 LIMA: Least Intrusive, Minimally Aversive